Encourage Your Students to Visit the Center for Writing Excellence

 The Center for Writing Excellence (CWE) is a free resource for all writers at UWEC.
-A staff of more than 50 skilled writers from all disciplines are on hand to provide individual writing support at any stage of any writing project-from brainstorming and idea mapping to thesis development and improving clarity.
-Writing Assistants focus on systemic issues like organization and argumentation, so it's best to visit early in the writing process.
+A staff of more than 30 skilled writers from all disciplines are on hand to provide individual writing support at any stage of any writing project.
+From brainstorming and idea mapping to thesis development and improving clarity, we have your back.
+Writing Interns focus on systemic issues like organization and argumentation, so it's best to visit early in the writing process.

-- Bring a written copy of the assignment
+- Have them bring a written copy of the assignment

-- Know your instructor's expectations for writing in your discipline
+- Highlight your expectations for their writing within your discipline

-- Bring any previous feedback that you have received
+- Have them bring any previous feedback they have received

-- Think about what you want to address in your session, as this will focus your writing efforts and get the process of self-reflection started, which is an instrumental part of the writing process.
+- Have them think about what they want to address in the session, as this will focus their writing efforts and get the process of self-reflection started, which is an instrumental part of the writing process

 Request a Workshop or Class Visit